The Game Awards: Reception

 The show has received praise for its announcements.
 However, commentators have criticized the Game Awards for being overly promotional and commercialized.
 The ratio of time spent on honoring awards winners compared to advertisements for upcoming games is a common point of criticism.
 After news of Activision Blizzard's sexual misconduct scandal broke, Keighley opened the 2021 awards show with a statement denouncing abuse in the industry.
 The statement was criticized for failing to refer to Activision Blizzard by name and appearing to be designed to preserve "valuable industry relationships" over taking a more meaningful stance.
 The incident raised questions about the show's close relationship with the industry and unwillingness to paint business partners in a bad light.
 The 2023 ceremony was criticized for allowing celebrity guests several minutes to speak while winners were allocated thirty seconds before being prompted to "wrap it up" and cut off by music.

+In 2025, the Future Class programme was put on indefinite hiatus, with members of previous class stating they felt "tokenised" and "were effectively props".

+Records

+Franchises

+The Final Fantasy franchise has received the most awards from the Game Awards.